Omar-Gee/publishing-to-npm-example/README.md

 > You do not have permission to publish "my-package".
 Are you logged in as the correct user?

-This is most likely because a package with that name already exists.
+This would probably be because a package with that name already exists.
 Luckily for us npm [_scoping_](https://docs.npmjs.com/about-scopes) is a thing.

 Lets edit our package name to the following
 ```